Skip to Content

 Your Journey

-Your journey begins with a phone call to our Bariatric Weight Loss Surgery Program at 305-674-2202.
-Our trained schedulers will ask brief health screening questions, after which they will advise about your appointment.
-Before your appointment, you will receive a phone call from the surgical coordinator, who will navigate you through the insurance referral and verification process.
+Your weight loss journey begins with a phone call to our Bariatric Surgery Program at 305-674-2202.
+Our trained schedulers will ask brief health screening questions, after which they will advise on the next steps of your appointment.

-During your initial office visit, you will meet your surgeon, physician assistant, nutritionist, and surgical coordinator.
-This dedicated team is here to ensure your success, guiding you throughout your weight loss journey.
+This dedicated team is here to ensure you receive the best level of care, guiding you throughout your weight loss journey.
+During your appointment:

 Our Physicians